-- 1. Aims of the course The aim of the course is to provide skill in management of continuing orthodontic patients. - Attainment targets (Learning outcome) After complete this course the participant will competent to -monitor tooth movement with specific mechanics -evaluate treatment progress -detect and manage unfavorable effects of treatment - 3.
+- 1. Aims of the course The aim of the course is to provide skill in management of continuing orthodontic patients. - Attainment targets (Learning outcome) After completing this course, the participant will be competent to -monitor tooth movement with specific mechanics -evaluate treatment progress -detect and manage unfavorable effects of treatment - 3.
 Course description and timetable Clinical training for competent to monitor tooth movement during treatment with specific biomechanics, evaluate treatment progress and detect the unfavorable side effect.